geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 <img src="../img/filtering-layers/attribute-table-quick-filter-3.jpg" class="ms-docimage"/>

-The *Quick Filter* remains active as long as the [Attribute Table](attributes-table.md) is open but, unlike the *Advanced Search*, closing the [Attribute Table](attributes-table.md) it will not reappear anymore.
+The *Quick Filter* remains active as long as the [Attribute Table](attributes-table.md) is open but, unlike the *Advanced Search*, closing the [Attribute Table](attributes-table.md) it will not reappear anymore if the [Attribute Table](attributes-table.md) is re-opened in a second time.

 ## Query Panel

-This panel, used in order to set a filter of the *Layer Filter* or *Advanced Search* types, is divided in three main sections:
+This tool is used to define advanced filters in [MapStore](https://mapstore.geo-solutions.it/mapstore/#/).
+It includes three main sections:

 * **Attribute Filter**